To best answer this common question, we analyzed our new for-hire truck policies sold from 2019, and divided them into two groups:

 4. Operating radius

-Truckers with a large operating radius typically have an increased risk due to longer drive times between stops and more route options.
+Truckers with a large operating radius typically are exposed to higher risks due to longer drive times between stops and more - and potentially less familiar - route options.
 A semi-truck driver who travels regionally will usually pay more than a driver whose routes are local.

 5. Vehicle type

-A large semi will generally have a higher commercial truck insurance cost than a smaller pickup truck carrying the same type of product because of its potential to cause more damage in an accident.
+A heavy semi will generally justify a higher commercial truck insurance cost than a lighter pickup truck carrying the same type of product because of its potential to cause more damage in an accident.

 It's also typical for newer vehicles to be rated higher because they're costlier to repair or replace than older vehicles.